Each year according to the International

 Note from Ed.
 If people

-are not doing their job, not qualified to do the job, it's time to hire qualified managers who can rectify these situations.
+are not doing their job, not qualified to do the job, it's time to hire qualified managers, engineers and supervisors who can rectify these situations and provide traimnig for their employees.

-AS THIS NEXT ARTICLE INDICATES.
-EVERY WELD SHOULD BE CONSIDERED A CRITICAL
+THIS NEXT ARTICLE INDICATES.
+WHY EVERY WELD SHOULD BE CONSIDERED A CRITICAL

 Authors KITUNAI, Yoshio